Johnson's double-double sends Gators past Brandon - The Vicksburg Post

 Vicksburg’s girls’ team will also play South Pike at 3 p.m., and the boys follow at 4:30.

-Lawson Selby scored a team-high 13 points to lead Porter’s Chapel Academy past Tallulah Academy on Monday.
+Selby finished with 11 points and eight rebounds for PCA.
+Willie Rogers added 10 points and six rebounds, while Jace Riggs and Braden Kapp scored six points apiece.

+PCA split its two games in the tournament.
+It beat Tallulah Academy 42-40 on Monday, as Selby scored a team-high 13 points.

-Tyler Washington added 11 points and six rebounds for PCA, while Willie Rogers grabbed 10 rebounds.
+Tyler Washington added 11 points and six rebounds for PCA, while Rogers grabbed 10 rebounds.